gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 the way they've been persecuted); Jaromir is involved (we see that he's a fighter); Klaues is injured in the riot while trying to be reasonable; Erileine and Laeuc wonder if they're on the right side;
-Razi uses his vial of darkness for the first time.
+Razi uses his vial of darkness for the first time; mention the door soldiers.

 ---